obieh/MarketPeak_Ecommerce/README.md

 ![](./img/Pasted%20image%20(36).png)

-### Head back you the browser and refresh the psge with the EC2 instance public IP as URL.
+### Head back you the browser and refresh the page with the EC2 instance public IP as URL.

 ![](./img/Pasted%20image%20(37).png)